Eggs

 Most hens stop laying eggs during molting, which is a painful and stressful process.
 They need energy and nutrients to produce new feathers instead of making eggs.

-After molting is over, they’ll start laying eggs again because they don’t have to focus on growing new feathers anymore.
-But kickstarting the lay after a period of downtime can make the fresh eggs look a bit weird initially.
-But don’t worry, they’ll pick it up in no time.
+However, kickstarting the lay after a period of downtime can initially make the fresh eggs look a bit weird.
+But don’t worry; they’ll pick it up in no time.

 End of Laying Cycle

-Generally speaking, a hen tapers off egg production after three years of age and completely stops laying after they’ve turned 6 or 7 years old.
-Before egg production ultimately comes to an end, older hens are likely to lay oddly-shaped eggs or fairy eggs due to a disturbance in their cycle.
+Generally speaking, a hen tapers off egg production after three years of age and stops laying after turning 6 or 7 years old.

 Calcium or Protein Deficiency

-A lack of calcium or protein in your hens’ diet results in soft-shelled eggs or ‘rubber eggs.’
+A lack of calcium or protein in your hens’ diet results in soft-shelled or ‘rubber eggs.’
 These eggs can be recognized by their fragile shell or the complete absence of an eggshell and are not fit for consumption.

 If only one hen lays an occasional fairy egg, it has nothing to do with nutrition.
 But it’s something to remember when multiple hens inside your flock are laying abnormal-sized eggs.
-To prevent calcium deficiencies, always make sure you provide laying hens with proper calcium supplementation.

 Stress